gcosma/GeneralisationPowerAnalysis/readme.txt

 To run the algorithm open main.m file and run.
 The algorithm by default is set to select features for the GLI_85 dataset.
 You can load your dataset with the format mentioned in the code.

-The parametes for GA algorithm can be tuned in GA_Wrapper.m file.
+The parameters for GA algorithm can be tuned in GA_Wrapper.m file.

 Files: